Graphic of people pole-vaulting to get to a flag

 Keep a fluid perspective because the market is constantly changing.
 Most importantly focus on your customer needs, as they will guide your decisions better than anything else.

-When it comes to creating your own category or joining an existing category, it’s not a one size fits all scenario.
-A category is something all startups should think about and take a position on, but before moving forward, you need to determine if it makes sense.
+When it comes to creating your own category or joining an existing category, the approach varies for each startup.
+A category is something all startups should think about and take a position on, but before moving forward, you need to **determine if it makes sense. ****

 “Know what you’re getting into and what [creating a new category] requires to be successful…because it does take time and capital commitment."